VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 It is not possible to have a transaction in Windows Azure that spans persisting the **RegistrationProcessManager** to storage and sending the command.
-Therefore the team decided to save all the commands that the process manager generates, and to use another process to handle sending the commands reliably.
+Therefore the team decided to save all the commands that the process manager generates so that if the process crashes the commands are not lost and can be sent later.
+We use another process to handle sending the commands reliably.

 > **MarkusPersona:** The migration utility for moving to the V3 release
 > updates the database schema to accomodate the new storage requirement.